romkatv/zsh-bench/README.md

 native prompt would do, and it's obviously costly.

 **powerlevel10k** config uses [powerlevel10k zsh theme](https://github.com/romkatv/powerlevel10k)
 that I've developed.
-It scans the git repo just like agnoster but it does not invoke `git` to do that.
+It scans the git repo just like agnoster and starship but it does not invoke `git` to do that.
 Instead, it uses [gitstatus](https://github.com/romkatv/gitstatus) -- another of my projects.
 This gives powerlevel10k a nice speedup on repositories large and small.
 In addition, powerlevel10k doesn't block zsh prompt while gitstatus is scanning the repo, so *command lag* stays constant even in giant repositories.
 Powerlevel10k has a few other interesting performance-related properties that we'll [explore](#powerlevel10k) when we start building real zsh configs.